 iCloud will automatically back up all the data on your iPhone or iMac every day, as long as the device is connected to Wi-Fi, turned on, locked, and connected to a power source.

-Here is the simplest way to delete iCloud backup data that you need to know.
+Here's the simplest way to delete iCloud backup data that you need to know.

-To delete iCloud data on your iPhone and save storage space, go to Settings , tap your profile at the top, then tap iCloud .
+To delete iCloud data on your iPhone and save storage space, go to Settings , tap your profile at the top, and then tap iCloud .

 Delete iCloud backup data using iMac

-Vu Huyen (synthesis)
+Vu Huyen (compiled)

 Emotion